sixtyandme logo

 Deeper Issues

 But feeling happy, or simply comfortable, with yourself is grounded in much more than your physical appearance.
 Do you like yourself?
 Do you think people like you?
-Do you feel you have done enough to meet your early expectations of yourself?
+And do you feel you have done enough to meet your early expectations of yourself?

 Our initial view of ourselves must come from somewhere.
 This may be what our parents told us or how we compared to our siblings.
 Much labelling goes on within families “he’s the sporty one” or “she’s good with people” and this must rub off.